 Please refer to the Student Handbook and the section on Student Rights, Responsibilities, and Grievance Procedures.

 In accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Wayne Community College will give reasonable academic accommodations to eligible students in order to insure equal opportunity to students with disabilities.
 Each student’s accommodations are determined as a result of the documentation of the disability.
-The Disability Services Counselor keeps the documentation on file and prepares the necessary notification for the appropriate faculty/staff.
+The Disability Services Counselor keeps the documentation on file and prepares the necessary letters of accommodation for the appropriate faculty/staff.
 It is the student’s responsibility to deliver accommodation letters to instructors.

 The following are the types of accommodations commonly provided:

 Sign Language interpreters are provided for deaf and hard of hearing students who request such services through the Disability Services Counselor.
 Interpreter services should be requested as early as possible to allow time to make the necessary hiring arrangements, preferably before classes begin and before any other on campus needs.
 It is the student’s responsibility to notify the Disability Services Counselor immediately of any problems or schedule changes.